World Team Championship (pool): History

 The first edition of the World Team Championship was contested in 2010 in Hanover.
 The British team of Darren Appleton, Daryl Peach, Imran Majid, Karl Boyes and Mark Gray won the tournament in the final against the Philippines.

 The next two editions of the championship were contested in Beijing.
-The second edition in 2012 was won by the Chinese Taipei team of Chang Jung-lin, Fu Che-wei, Ko Pin-yi and Chuo Chieh-yu defeating Japan in the final.
+The second edition in 2012 was won by the Chinese Taipei team of Chang Jung-lin, Fu Che-wei, Ko Pin-yi and Chou Chieh-yu defeating Japan in the final.

 The third event in 2014 was won by the Chinese team of Liu Haitao, Wang Can, Fu Xiaofang, Liu Shasha and Dang Jinhu defeating the Philippines in the final.

-The Philippines’ Rubilen Amit, Carlo Biado and Johann Chua defeated the British team of Kelly Fisher, Jayson Shaw and Darren Appleton,3-0,to rule the 2022 Predator World 10-ball Team Championship in Klagenfurt, Austria.

-The Filipino trio emerged victorious, eight years after finishing as runners-up to China the last time the event was staged way back in 2014.
+The Philippines’ Rubilen Amit, Carlo Biado and Johann Chua defeated the British team of Kelly Fisher, Jayson Shaw and Darren Appleton 3-0 to win the 2022 event.
+The Filipino trio emerged victorious, eight years after finishing as runners-up to China in 2014.